root-project/root/README.md

 Run cmake and make

     $ cmake ../root
-    $ make -j$(nproc)
+    $ make -j8
+In ```-j8```, "8" is the number of processor cores you have.

 Or, you can use

     $ make -jN
-where 'N' is the number of processor cores you have.
+where 'N' is the number of processor cores you have, replace it with your processor core count.

 Setup and run ROOT